 The cover shows how stairways become a fine furniture maker’s Everest: to be conquered (reinvented) and climbed!

 Our New Cabin Plan

 So, where to put all this new bedding and furniture, not to mention the odd woodworking book?
 In your new vacation getaway, of course.
-Architect David Wright’s cabin, Plan 452-3, one of the latest additions to our Exclusive Studio Collection, is an especially appealing example.
+Architect David Wright’s cabin, Plan 452-3, one of the latest additions to our Signature Collection, is an especially appealing example.
 The barn-inspired design combines a wrap-around porch

 (that’s wide enough for a dining table) with a soaring light-filled interior.